 She had taken on the persona of Lorelei Lee off as well as on stage and he didn’t think she could shake it.
 Carol says she wasn’t upset: “You don’t have time to get crushed and still succeed.”
 Carol told Gower she gave him everything she had in Lend An Ear.
 She wanted him to allow her to audition.

 She auditioned for Gower at the St. James Theatre where they reviewed all of the major monologues from The Matchmaker.

 Gower would go across the street and watch Oliver! as Carol prepared for her monologues and scenes and then would come back to see what she was doing with them.
 Finally, she won him over and he said, “I buy what you’re doing”, as he embraced his new Dolly Levi!
 Once they had Carol in place, they knew that with her at the helm, the show would take on a unique flavor.

 Carol put her own unique stamp on Dolly Gallagher Levi.

 However, almost every popular actress “of a certain age” played Dolly.
 Channing’s Broadway replacements included Ginger Rogers, Martha Raye, Betty Grable, and Phyllis Diller.
 Pearl Bailey was adorable but difficult.
 When Merman finally tackled the part, she was magnificent.
-Jerry Herman said he secretly regrets not doing it originally.
+Jerry Herman said he secretly regrets Merman not doing it originally.

 Gower choreographed the scenery and the flowers and the hat shop scene.
 He wanted everything to weave together.
-Thorton Wilder told Carol that he had re-written The Matchmaker for thirty-six years and was never able to bring it up to his expectations; that is until Mike Stewart and Jerry Herman and Gower Champion fixed it and got it where it should be.
+Thornton Wilder told Carol that he had re-written The Matchmaker for thirty-six years and was never able to bring it up to his expectations; that is until Mike Stewart and Jerry Herman and Gower Champion fixed it and got it where it should be.

 Marge Champion said until Gower got the idea of the ramp, he wasn’t even interested in doing Hello, Dolly!